Ganzhou Jiangxi, China Travel Guide

 Engage in respectful dialogue with locals to foster mutual appreciation and understanding.

-Minimize plastic use, carry a reusable water bottle, and choose public transport or walking.
+Minimize plastic use, carry a reusable water bottle, and decide on public transport or walking.

 Adhere to rules at historical sites and avoid disturbing natural environments.